ecomfe/vue-echarts/README.md

 * `computedOptions` **[readonly]**

-  Used to retrive the actual options calculated by ECharts after updating `options`.
+  Used to retrieve the actual options calculated by ECharts after updating `options`.

 ### Methods